 Several years ago, a FamilyLife team outside the US received speaker training.
-They translated the FamilyLife Weekend to Remember manual and diligently practiced their marriage talks.
+They translated the FamilyLife Weekend to Remember® manual and diligently practiced their marriage talks.
 The team arranged for a facility to conduct an event to share the biblical principles for marriage.
 Everybody on the team pitched in to arrange the room and create just the right environment.
 Some of the women on the team made delicious refreshments and even put together a nice bag of romantic gifts for each couple who attended.
 Everybody was deeply disappointed when very few couples attended the conference.
+The team had underestimated the work of promotion needed to bring an audience.
+Sadly, this scenario has happened many times to FamilyLife teams around the world.
+Others have committed to launching a small-group ministry but find that getting couples to join is very difficult.